Current Research Projects

 Photo by Matthew T. Rader on Unsplash.

 This research, which began in 2013, has focused on various experiences of hearing distressing voices in Tanzania–the main symptom for psychosis–and ways to innovate better care for young people experiencing those symptoms.
-In 2013, Dr. Myer’s team visited various parts of Tanzania, interviewing women about their mental health and well-being experiences.
+We have published several articles from these projects in partnership with some of our Tanzanian colleagues and more are on the way.
+A recent research effort has extended this project to Mozambique with another publication planned and a new research proposal submitted to continue work on this topic.

 American Wilderness Rites of Passage

 Dr. Myers has begun preliminary research on wilderness rites of passage and their transformative potential for people facing life transitions.
-She has conducted fieldwork on this topic in Appalachia (2017), Death Valley (2020), and the Anza-Borrego Desert (2022).
+She has conducted fieldwork on this topic in Appalachia (2017), Death Valley (2020), and the Anza- Borrego Desert (2022).
 She has also designed a course to offer a Rites of Passage opportunity to students at SMU-in-Taos.
+Future research may consider the neuroaesthetics of place and the potential of rituals of transformation for mental health.

 RECENTLY COMPLETED RESEARCH PROJECTS